 Weight

-This might be the most important thing to consider while buying a comforter.
-Weighted comforters, by their very nature, are heavier than compared to any blanket or duvet.
-They are fluffy and mushy to spread an even and gentle pressure on your body to help you sleep much faster and better by giving a hug-like feeling at night.
-People who suffer from night terrors, fear of the dark, or anxieties have seen the best results of a weighted comforter, especially when they sleep alone.
-But on the other hand, if you buy a comforter much heavier than your body can handle, then it might have adverse effects on the quality of your sleep.
-So, it is very important to choose a comforter which is close to 10% of your body weight.
+People who suffer from night terrors, fear of the dark, or anxieties have seen the best results from a weighted comforter, especially when they sleep alone.
+However, if you buy a comforter much heavier than your body can handle, it might have adverse effects on the quality of your sleep.
+So, choosing a comforter that is close to 10% of your body weight is very important.
 A comforter weighing 10 to 20 pounds is enough for adults.

 Fabric/Material

 Another major factor you just can’t ignore.
-80% of your sleep quality depends on how comfortable your sleep set up is, and by that we mean the fabric you are sleeping on.
-Whether it is a comforter, a pillow, or even a mattress, quality of the fabric matters the most in telling the difference between getting a sound sleep and a night full of tossing & turning.
-So, before you rush off to the billing counter, make sure the comforter you have picked is breathable and cooling for your needs.
-If you are allergic to certain fabrics then you might want to get something with hypoallergenic properties.
+80% of your sleep quality depends on how comfortable your sleep setup is; by that, we mean the fabric you sleep on.
+Whether it is a comforter, a pillow, or even a mattress, the quality of the fabric matters the most in telling the difference between getting a sound sleep and a night full of tossing & turning.

 Construction and Built